Disclaimer: All characters, names, settings etc belong to their respective copyright holders. I'm just wandering through their universe.

 Ian was surprised at how easily he had settled into his 'job' once more.
 Two weeks ago the Doctor had removed from a battered brief case the details of his 'job' and the young man that he wanted them to keep an eye on.

 "So who is this young boy Doctor?
-He can't be more than six years old," Barbara said looking at the photo.
+He can't be more than six years old," Barbara asked looking at the photo.

 "Eight Miss Wright.
 He's eight…I know that much…" He muttered to himself.